eam-00/Linux-Notes/Misc/notes.md

 Paste the CSR on the Name Cheap page.
 Validate the ownership of the domain thru HTTP (upload a specific file onto a specific directory on the server)
 - Send email to domain.something with the validation file and the instructions to create and upload everything to the server.
+ Once they create the directories and copy the validation file on the server